lloo099/thomasjjc/README.md

 ---
 ## 🚀 Research Highlights
+Machine learning and systems, with a focus on efficient training and inference:
 - **Efficient LLM Fine-Tuning**: Developed QuZO and LoRETTA frameworks to push the limit of parameter-efficient and quantized tuning strategies.
 - **Hardware-Aware ML**: Designed acceleration methods on FPGAs and analog-mixed chips for DNN inference and edge AI.
 - **Cross-Layer Co-Design**: Collaborated on vertical-stack optimization across algorithms, model architectures, and hardware implementation.